Salzburg is just perfect for a weekend away. If you’re looking at where to stay in Salzburg, these are the best hotels for you!

 Das Grüne Hotel zur Post is about a 5-minute bus ride from Salzburg city centre or you can rent a bike for the day and cycling some of the surrounding trails.

 Time for another uber lux place.
-Hotel Goldener Hirsch is one of the best places to stay in Salzburg – this place is absolutely gorgeous.
+Hotel Goldener Hirsch is one of the best hotels in Salzburg – this place is absolutely gorgeous.
 Situated in the famous Getreidegasse right in the heart of Old Town, this hotel is just moments from Mozart’s birthplace.

 There has been a luxury hotel on this site since the 15th century.
 As soon as you step inside it’s like going back in time and the whole hotel is decorated with antiques and handmade furniture.